8080labs/ppscore/README.md

 - __output__ : str - potential values: "df", "list"
     - Control the type of the output.
 Either return a df or a list with all the PPS score dicts
 - __sorted__ : bool
-    - Whether or not to sort the output dataframe/list
+    - Whether or not to sort the output dataframe/list by the ppscore
 - __kwargs__ :
     - Other key-word arguments that shall be forwarded to the pps.score method, e.g. __sample__, __cross_validation__, or __random_seed__